Scalingo/geoserver-buildpack/README.md

 2. Installs the Java Runtime Environment.
 3. Installs GeoServer.
 4. Runs a temporary GeoServer on `localhost:4231`.
-5. Setup a few things, such as the admin account password, the `GEOSERVER_WORKSPACE_NAME` workspace, and the `GEOSERVER_DATASTORE_NAME` datastore.
+5. Setup a few things, such as the `GEOSERVER_WORKSPACE_NAME` workspace, and the `GEOSERVER_DATASTORE_NAME` datastore.
 6. Executes the given configuration file, if any.
-7. Enforces some configuration, such as disk quota and logging.
+7. Enforces some configuration, such as disk quota, logging and *admin* account password.
 6. Stops the temporary GeoServer.
 7. Validates the build.